Al Pacino, 83, is set to become a father again | KRDO

 By Jack Guy, CNN

-(CNN) — Hollywood actor Al Pacino is set to become a father again at the age of 83, with his 29-year old partner Noor Alfallah expecting a child, according to multiple reports.
+(CNN) — Hollywood actor Al Pacino is set to become a father again at the age of 83, with his 29-year old girlfriend Noor Alfallah expecting a child, his representative confirmed to CNN.

-Pacino’s representative confirmed the news to multiple news outlets, including People, The Hollywood Reporter and E.

 The actor, best known for his roles in “Scarface” (1983) and “The Godfather” series, has three other children – two with Beverly D’Angelo and one with Jan Tarrant.